 Let’s follow the science proving that masks really work.
 Please wear a mask for the healthcare workers who are struggling with exhaustion like never before, for grandma, for the retired firefighter with breathing problems, for your family, for your friends and for all of us.

 Not all masks are created equal

 Wearing a mask made from the right material and wearing it consistently and correctly is the recipe for stronger protection.
 To help you navigate the plethora of face coverings to choose from, here are some things to keep in mind that follow CDC guidelines.

-- Masks should be made with at least two layers of washable, breathable, tightly woven fabric, like cotton, and provide a good seal along the edges.
+- Masks should be made with at least two layers of washable, breathable, tightly woven fabric, like cotton, and should fit snugly over your nose, mouth and chin.

 - Florida Atlantic University’s College of Engineering and Computer Science research and finds that traditional square bandanas are the least effective among mask options.

 - N95 masks need to be properly fitted and should be reserved for healthcare workers.